 I didn’t drive the full number of laps

 Everyone gets the same amount of time on track, which is generally close to ten minutes.
-If you spin out a lot and cause stoppages then you won’t be able to do the full amount of laps.

 How do I get my race results?

 When you register on our touch-screens, you are asked to check a tick-box to receive emails.
-This much be ticked, in order to receive your race results.
+This must be ticked, in order to receive your race results.
 If you still don’t receive the results, ask our team members and they may be able to assist you by accessing your results on screen - from which you can take a photograph of it.

 How fast do the karts go?

 Great question!
 The answer isn’t simple however.
 It isn’t the top speed that is important so much as the amount of power that they have.
 With our Electric Karts you gain instant responsiveness and power, which translates to greater control over kart speed and acceleration as soon as you press the throttle pedal.

 The karts have enough power to do a drift and a donut if you spin out.
 They could go 70km/h but they won’t go that fast around our track.

 Our karts are fast and on the PowerPlay track you will need to use the brakes.
 To get the fastest lap time, you'll actually need to brake longer and harder than you might initially think.

 For safety, we can control the speeds of the karts with a central controller.
 When there is an incident on track we slow karts down so our Track Attendant can safely enter the track.
 Unfortunately the race will keep stopping if people spin out.